 The mission of academic advising at Rhodes is to promote student learning.
-Each entering student is assigned an academic adviser, who will function in that capacity until the student formally declares a major.
+Each entering student is assigned a liberal arts academic advisor, who will function in that capacity until the student formally declares a major.
 This must be done prior to the registration period of the spring semester of the sophomore year.
-At that point, a faculty adviser from the major department is assigned to or selected by the student.
+At that point, a faculty advisor from the major department is assigned to or selected by the student.

-Assisted by the academic adviser, the student learns:
+Assisted by the academic advisor, the student learns:

 - To understand the nature of a liberal arts education